Foldings in relatively hyperbolic groups: Folds and applications

 \item Note that $e_1\notin EC_i$ as $C_i$ is non-trivial and $A_{e_1}=1$.
 Replace the maximal trivial segment containing $e_1$ by an edge $e$ with $\alpha(e)=\alpha(e_1)$, $\omega(e)=t_+$, $g_e=\nu_\mathcal{A}(t)$ and $A_e=\langle p\rangle$, and replace $A_{t_+}$ by $\langle A_{t_+},\nu_\mathcal{A}(t)^{-1}p\nu_\mathcal{A}(t)\rangle$.
 The new edge $e$ is essential. \end{enumerate}

 Every essential vertex group of the resulting $(G,\PP)$-carrier graph is generated by elements of length at most $\max(3L,M)$.
 Conclude by performing the prenormalization process.

 Upshot: The resulting $(G,\PP)$-carrier graph is $\max(3L,M)$-prenormal.
 Moreover one of the following holds: \begin{itemize} \item At least one essential edge group in the core of some free factor replaced by a proper overgroup, this happens in (a).
-In the prenormalization process some edges might be folded. \item Either the free rank or the number of free factors decreases by one.
-The new $(G,\PP)$-carrier graph is $\max(3L,M)$-prenormal.
+In the prenormalization process some edges might be folded. \item Either the relative rank or the number of free factors decreases by one.
 This happens in (b). \end{itemize}

 \item[(A5)] Delete the trivial segment of $t$.
 Add edges $e'$ and $e''$ as well as a vertex $v$ with $\alpha(e')=t_-$, $\omega(e')=\alpha(e'')=v$, $\omega(e'')=t_+$, $A_v=\langle p,\nu_\mathcal{A}(t)p'\nu_\mathcal{A}(t)^{-1}\rangle$, $A_{e'}=\langle p\rangle$, $A_{e''}=\langle p'\rangle$, $g_{e'}=1$ and $g_{e''}=\nu_\mathcal{A}(t)$.
 The new vertex and edges are essential.